railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

    *Analyzing the performance of your support team.*

-If you want to analyze the performance of your service and support group, for example, use the graph from  *CRM & SRM > Reporting > All Months > Cases by User and Section* .
-Click the menu to obtain a list view, then click the  *Graph*  button to the top right of the list.
+If you want to analyze the performance of your service and support group, for example, use the graph from :menuselection:`CRM & SRM --> Reporting --> All Months --> Cases by User and Section`.
+Click the menu to obtain a list view, then click the :guilabel:`Graph` button to the top right of the list.
 The system shows you statistics per user and it's possible to filter on each section and use other criteria for searching.
 For example, you can type in a date range, click  *Filter* , and see the graph change to reflect the new data.

 By default, the system provides a list containing the following information for each month, user and section, and an indication of the state of each set of information: